Top 7 Things To Do in Bridgetown Western Australia 2023 Guide

 Lunch is available from 12 – 2 pm on weekdays and 12 – 3 pm on weekends.
 Bookings are recommended as numbers are limited (telephone 9761 2204).

-We had the Burgers, which were delicious and great value for $20.
+We had the Burgers, which were delicious and great value.
 The service was excellent and friendly.
 I highly recommend lunch here; the food, beer, and service were all spot on.

 Ford House is a luxurious retreat on 5 acres of gardens on the Blackwood River’s edge.
 The history of the house can be found on the Ford House webpage.